 When you make cannabis edibles at home, you will want to use lecithin as an emulsifier when making certain recipes.

-The most common cannabis recipes that typically call for lecithin or emulsion include:
+The most common recipes that call for lecithin include:

 - Cannabis gummies made with oil